Providing enrichment for your dog is one of the most important aspects of pet care and it's easy to incorporate into day-to-day life.

 - Designate a specific corner or area of your yard that's okay to dig in.
 Mark it with small garden dividers to help your dog learn where it's okay to dig.

-- Bury some of your dog's toys, treats or chews in their designated area.
+- Bury some of your dog's toys, treats, or chews in their designated area.
 Make it easy at first, leaving the toy partially uncovered before burying it completely.
 (If burying treats or chews, discard those that haven’t been dug up that day — you don’t want to attract any unwelcome wildlife into your yard!
 Regularly wash other toys that spend time in your dog’s dig pit.)

-- Explore the dig pit with your dog, getting involved in helping them uncover their buried treasure and getting excited with them when they unbury things.
+- Explore the dig pit with your dog, get involved in helping them uncover their buried treasure, and get excited with them when they unbury things.